curl/everything-curl/usingcurl-downloads.md

 mysteries down to downright malicious modifications of content.

-We strongly encourage you to use HTTPS or other means to verify that the contents you're downloading or uploading are really the data that the remote server has sent to you and that your precious bytes end up verbatim at the intended destination.
+We strongly encourage you to use HTTPS or other means to verify that the contents you are downloading or uploading are really the data that the remote server has sent to you and that your precious bytes end up verbatim at the intended destination.